dao-duc-tung/sagemaker-ml-system/README.md

    - An SM model
    - An SM endpoint configuration
    - An SM endpoint
    - An LD function (LD endpoint).
 See `container\code\lambda_handler.py`.
 This LD function supports gradual deployment.
-This gradual deployment creates some resources like an `CodeDeploy::Application`, an `CodeDeploy::DeploymentGroup`, and an implicit API Gateway endpoint.
+This gradual deployment creates some resources like a `CodeDeploy::Application`, a `CodeDeploy::DeploymentGroup`, and a implicit API Gateway endpoint.
 Read more [here](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/automating-updates-to-serverless-apps.html).
    - An LD function to perform checks pre-shifting traffic to LD endpoint.
 See `api\pre_traffic_hook.py`.
 Read more about `hooks` section for an AWS Lambda deployment [here](https://docs.aws.amazon.com/codedeploy/latest/userguide/reference-appspec-file-structure-hooks.html#appspec-hooks-lambda)
    - An LD function to perform checks post-shifting traffic to LD endpoint.
 See `api\post_traffic_hook.py`
    - An SM monitoring schedule to run on requests' data